 February is American Heart Month.
 Learn more about the connection between heart health and menopausal hot flashes.

-If you’re one of the one in three adults with high blood pressure in America you may be wondering if there are any natural high blood pressure cures that really work.
+If you’re one of the one in three adults with high blood pressure in America you may be wondering if there are any natural high blood pressure remedies that really work.
 You’d be wise to explore other alternatives as prescription anti-hypertensives can be risky.
 Unfortunately your doctor may neglect to mention these other alternatives, so you’re likely on your own.

 Thanksgiving.
 It’s a day to gather with family, watch some football, and dive face-first into that big, yummy bird (or vegan spaghetti if that’s your preference!).